CritFailMods/Icarus-Mods/README.md

 **DROPSHIP LOADOUT INCREASED TO 34 SLOTS**

 **WORKSHOP ITEMS:**
-* O2 tank and canteen come pre-filled and hold 10L
+* O2 tank and canteen come pre-filled
-* Workshop Biofuel can has 100k units of fuel
+* Workshop Biofuel can has 30L of fuel
-* Workshop tools now match the health of their crafted equivalents
+* Workshop tools now match or exceed the health of their crafted equivalents
-* Larkwell items buffed to 500k health
+* Larkwell items buffed to 75k health
 **GLASS BUILDINGS:**
 * Now have the durability of concrete buildables **WEAPONS AND DAMAGE**